Alex Hendricks: Cerebral palsy soccer

 In March 2015, Hendricks was part of the 14 man roster that participated in the Povoa de Varzim, Portugal hosted Footie 7 – Povoa 2015 tournament.
 The competition was a warmup for the World Championships that were held in England in June 2015.
 He was invited to a national team training camp that took place from April 29 to May 6, 2015, in Carson, California.
 This camp was in preparation for the 2015 Cerebral Palsy Football World Championships in June of that year in England.
 As the Rio Games got closer, he continued to be part of the national team.
 He took part in a national team training camp in Chula Vista, California in early March 2016.
-Hendricks was also part of the United States national 7-a-side football team that took part in the 2016 Pre Paralympic Tournament in Salou, Spain.
+Hendricks was also part of the United States national 7-a-side soccer team that took part in the 2016 Pre Paralympic Tournament in Salou, Spain.
 The United States finished 6th after beating Argentina in one placement match 4 - 3 and losing to Ireland 4 - 1.
 The goals scored in the match against Argentina were the first the USA scored in the tournament, before putting up one more in their match against Ireland.
 The tournament featured 7 of the 8 teams participating in Rio.
 It was the last major preparation event ahead of the Rio Games for all teams participating.